derek-dchu/Java/notes/language.md

 ### What is a serialiable object?
 A serialiable object can be converted into a binary string, so that it can be transfered via Internet or saved to a file.

+And it is done by `ObjectOutputStream.writeObject(obj)` and `ObjectOutputStream.readObject()`.

 ### Serialization vs Deserialization
-Serialization: convert a serializable object into a binary string.
+Serialization: convert a serializable object into a binary stream which can be persisted into disk or sent over network to any other running JVM.

 * For an class, each level of fields need to be serializable (regarding `transient`) to perform serialization.
 * For an class, it must has at less one superclass that is serializable to perform serialization.

-Deserialization: convert the binary string back to an object.
+Deserialization: the reverse process of serialization.

-* Deserialzation will construct the object directly without calling its constructor.
+* Deserialization will construct the object directly without calling its constructor.
 However, if the class is subclass, then it will call constructors of its superclass which are not serializable.

 ### Override Default Serialization
 We can provide following method to override default serialization:
   1. `private void writeObject(java.io.ObjectOutputStream out) throws IOException`
   2. `private void readObject(java.io.ObjectInputputStream in) throws IOException`

+And why we want to override it?
+Because if super class become serializable, we can throw `NotSerializableException` to prevent current class from serialization.

 ### What is the purpose of `SerialVersionUID`?
 It is a `private static final long` variable.
-It is a class uuid that generates serialization and deserialization perform on the same class.
+It is a class uuid that guarantees serialization and deserialization are performed on the same class.

+If deserialize an object with a different `SerialVersionUID`, Java Serialization API will throw `java.io.InvalidClassException`.

+**note:** If `SerialVersionUID` is not provided, normally system will use hashCode instead.

 ### `transient` keyword
 Make a field non-serialiable in a serialiable class.

 * We can put `transient` in any class.
 * We can put `transient` in any field.
-* Statics cannot be serialize, because it is implicitly `transient`.
+* Static fields cannot be serialize, because it is implicitly `transient`.

 ### Create a deep copy using serializable
 **note:** If an object implements serializable at each level, then deep copy of the object can be made via serializable.

+### What will happen if one of the members in the class doesn't implement Serializable interface?
+Throws `NotSerializableException` at runtime.

 ## Externalizable
-It is a subinferface of Serialiable which contains two methods:
+It is a subinterface of Serialiable which contains two methods:
   1. `void readExternal(ObjectInput in)`
   2. `void writeExternal(ObjectOutput out)`.

-Add customization to serialization. (e.g. encryption)
+  **note:** `readExternal` and `writeExternal` supersede any specific implementation of `writeObject` and `readObject` methods.

+It provides complete control on format and content of Serialization process to application which can be leverage to increase performance and speed of serialization process. (e.g. encryption)

+However, it is not flexible due to the complete responsibility to control serialization when we change the class definition.

 * `transient` has no effect in externalizable object.
-* externalizable class will call default constructor to deserialize.
+* externalizable class will only invoke default constructor of the object (no invocation of superclass constructors) to deserialize.

 ## Annotations